Live in Rio (Diana Krall video)

 Live in Rio is the third DVD by Canadian jazz pianist and vocalist Diana Krall, released in 2009 (see 2009 in music).
-It is also available in HD on Blu-ray mastered in DTS-HD 5.1 audio.
+It is also available in HD on Blu-ray mastered in DTS-HD 5.1 audio and high resolution stereo.
 It comes in two versions: the standard edition with performances from Rio and the special edition, which adds a second disk of other performances.